DMKCode/yieldify_challenge/README.md

 1. Go to http://localhost:8080 or http://localhost:8080/webpack-dev-server/

+1. Click anywhere within the webpage to 'fire' the circles.

 ### Running the code without server

 1. Run `npm run build` to build the application to the 'dist' directory.

 1. Open 'index.html' in the 'dist' directory directly into the browser.

+1. Click anywhere within the webpage to 'fire' the circles.

 ### Running the tests